 For the ninth consecutive year, the Education and Training Monitor gathers a wide range of evidence to indicate the evolution of national education and training systems across the European Union (EU).

 The report measures countries’ progress towards the targets of the Education and Training 2020 (ET 2020) strategic framework for European cooperation in these fields.
 It also provides insights into measures taken to address education-related issues as part of the European Semester process.

 The Monitor offers suggestions for policy reforms that can make national education and training systems more responsive to societal and labour market needs.

 Furthermore, the report helps to identify where EU funding for education, training and skills should be targeted through the EU's next long-term budget, the Multiannual Financial Framework (MFF).

-This year’s edition of the Education and Training Monitor marks ten years since the launch of the strategic framework for European cooperation in education and training – ET 2020.
+This year’s edition of the Education and Training Monitor is the last one of the outgoing strategic framework for European cooperation in education and training – ET 2020.
 European countries have made great progress towards expanding participation in education since the establishment of EU benchmarks in 2009 as part of this process.